EngineerKhan/AdvDBClass/Week3/APIs and FastAPI.md

 ```

 And now we can test this endpoint.
-Open the url, [http://127.0.0.1:8000/books?author=Orwell](/books?author=Orwell) and you will be able to find his couple of classics.
+Open the url, [http://127.0.0.1:8000/books?author=Orwell](/books?author=Orwell) and you will be able to find couple of his classics.

 In some cases, we may want to use a list of values for a query parameter.
 For example, if we want to filter the books by a list of authors.
 In this case, we can use the `Query()` decorator with `List()` as the type.

 Now, let's suppose we want to add some more filters, like the language or the year of publication.
-For such an optional parameters, we can use `Optional()` as the type.
-Lets see the endpoint signatures with optional parameters:
+For such an optional parameter, we can use `Optional()` as the type.
+Let's see the endpoint signatures with optional parameters:

 ```python
 from fastapi import Query